sakaiproject/sakai/profile2/docs/README.txt

 The scripts are located in the directory for your particular vendor.

+Bear in mind that Profile2 requires the 'Common' project, which has its own tables.

 UPGRADES:
 ---------

 For upgrades, apply the appropriate conversion scripts for your vendor and version, in succession: ie to upgrade from Profile2 1.1 to 1.2 on MySQL use profile2-conversion-1.1-1.2-mysql.sql

+You must also apply any conversion scripts in the 'common' folder that are relevant to your upgrade path and vendor.

 Note: I have only tested the MySQL and Oracle conversion scripts.
 I do not have access to the other databases so have not been able to test the conversion scripts.
 They are provided here in good faith only (or might be missing entirely).